kianwasabi/Coding_Quizzes/README.md

 # CodingQuizzes

 Repository for coding quizzes.
-A code snipple a day keeps the bordome away. :)
+A code snippet a day keeps the bordome away. :)

 |2022/12/17|
 Q: Swap two numbers (e.g. a=3 and b=5) without a third variable.